 By Paul Heiple

-This year, 2015, the turkeys (Meleagris gallopavo) have arrived in Edgewood.
-This is no surprise to most people since they are large birds that often gather in open areas and have been seen by most frequent visitors.
+The turkeys (Meleagris gallopavo) arrived at Edgewood in 2015.
+This was no surprise to most people since they are large birds that often gather in open areas and have been seen by most frequent visitors.
 But what does it mean for Edgewood, and what can we expect?

 The first item that everyone wants to know: is it a native bird?
 The birds we are seeing are not native to California.
 They were successfully introduced for hunters by the California Department of Fish and Game (Fish and Game; now, Fish and Wildlife) over a long period of time and with great effort.
 The first introduction was on Santa Cruz Island in 1877 by private ranchers (just what the island vegetation needed after goat introductions!).
 Fish and Game started releasing turkeys in 1908, in the San Bernardino Mountains.
 Releases of captive-raised stock occurred from then until 1951.
 About 4600 birds were released during this period with no known success.
 In 1959, the program started again, but this time wild-caught birds from the Rio Grande area of Texas were released.
 From 1959 to 1988, 2924 birds were released.
 Releases continued from 1989 to 1999 with species that could establish themselves at higher elevations.
 A 2004 report stated an estimated total of 242,000 turkeys spread over 29,168 square miles of California.